 Founded in the 7th Century, and close to Bournemouth, Christchurch had a good 11 centuries of existence before that noisy neighbour turned up,.
 It still pulls in the visitors though, with attractions both ancient and modern.

 The Priory has been around for 900 years and you can take one of the tours before enjoying a well earned slice of cake in the cafe.
-If you want great views of the Isle of White and the chance of some successful crabbing then Mudeford Quay is the place to be – it’s a 50-minute stroll from the station but there’s also a taxi rank at hand.
+If you want great views of the Isle of Wight and the chance of some successful crabbing then Mudeford Quay is the place to be – it’s a 50-minute stroll from the station but there’s also a taxi rank at hand.
+May also brings the annual Mudeford Seafood Festival - not to be missed!

 Christchurch Castle comes in two parts: a motte-and-bailey castle and The Norman house which was begun in 1100 by one of the lads who crossed the channel with William the Conqueror, back when he was just William.
 It’s a couple of wonderful slabs of history and the Norman House is one of the few examples of Norman domestic architecture we have left.